39 verified secrets

 Media day attendees received actual pieces of Mean Streak's wood

 Cedar Point gave journalists a physical piece of Mean Streak wood with a Steel Vengeance plaque mounted on it.
-Numbered collectible pieces were also sold to the public.
+Numbered collectible pieces have circulated among collectors since.
 Literally packaging the old coaster's remains as a tribute.

 ðŸŽĒ Millennium Force